-150 years ago this month, Russian chemist, Dmitrii Mendeleev, first presented his idea to organise all the known elements into a handy table according to their atomic number, electrons and properties.
+150 years ago, Russian chemist, Dmitrii Mendeleev, first presented his idea to organise all the known elements into a handy table according to their atomic number, electrons and properties.
 Periodic Law, as he called his system, transformed science.

 Mendeleev’s system became a vital tool to anyone studying or researching across many scientific fields.
 The ingenious thing about the periodic table first presented by Medeleev, was that it could also predict the future.
 He left gaps for five mystery elements he knew must exist but had not been discovered yet.
 They were discovered and they did fit broadly in the spaces he had left for them.
 He enabled scientists to continue to add to the table and throughout the next 150 years his idea was expanded and developed.
 A further 55 elements have been discovered and added since Mendeleev first devised his system.